-- A. Target Areas Targets are established by the higher timeframes, unless the area on the smaller chart shows the potential to hold.
-Think Fib to Fib as your target. - B. Trailing Stops- Stops are to be trailed behind each new buy or sell signal, after at least a 38% Retracement in the price.
+- A. Target Areas- Targets are established by the higher timeframes, - B. Think Fib to Fib as your target.
+Also called confluence to confluence. - C. Trailing Stops- Stops are to be trailed behind each new buy or sell signal, after at least a 38% Retracement in the price.